New York's transit authority cuts deal to end 2-year pay dispute

-NEW YORK (Reuters) - New York’s Metropolitan Transportation Authority (MTA) struck a deal on Thursday to end a 2-year pay dispute with a more generous offer to workers than the years of pay freezes it had originally proposed, New York state Governor Andrew Cuomo said.
+NEW YORK, April 17 (Reuters) - New York’s Metropolitan Transportation Authority (MTA) struck a deal on Thursday to end a 2-year pay dispute with a more generous offer to workers than the years of pay freezes it had originally proposed, New York state Governor Andrew Cuomo said.

 The MTA, a state-run agency, had previously insisted on 3 years of pay freezes, but the new deal struck with the help of the governor’s office, which is eager to avoid a strike in an election year, offered an 8 percent pay rise over 5 years.